|Nutrition Facts (per serving)|

 - Spoon some of the sauce over a ham about 10 minutes before it comes out of the oven.

 - Replace the dry mustard with 4 tablespoons of Creole Mustard.

 - or a whole grain brown mustard.

 - For a milder sauce, decrease the horseradish to 1/4 cup or less.

 - Other possible flavor variations include canned and drained minced mild chiles or jalapeño peppers.

 - If pineapple preserves aren't available, use apricot or peach preserves.

-- Gingered Jezebel Sauce - Add 1 tablespoon of fresh grated ginger to the sauce and reduce the pepper to 1 teaspoon or omit it.
+- To make gingered Jezebel sauce, add 1 tablespoon of freshly grated ginger to the sauce and reduce the pepper to 1 teaspoon or omit it.